HeyFarrukh/web-app/content/articles/readme.md

   <a href="/resources" class="article-cta-button">Browse Resources</a>
 </div>

-For more details, check out the [full documentation](/resources/markdown-guide).
+For more details check out the [full documentation](/resources/markdown-guide).